 Best Chips and Crackers

-- Whole grain crackers for a nuttier taste.
+- Whole grain crackers for a nutty taste.

 Serving Suggestions

-- Fresh vegetable sticks, such as carrots, celery, and bell peppers.
+- Fresh veggie sticks like carrots, celery, and bell peppers.

 Beverage Pairings

-- Light, citrus-flavored soft drinks or iced tea.
+- Citrus-flavored soft drinks or iced tea for a non-alcoholic option.

 Tuna Dip for Different Occasions